PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Chapter03/Readme.md

 # Chapter 3

 ## Overview
-This Chapter, **"Designing and Implementing The Data Exploration layer"**.
+In this chapter, **"Designing and Implementing The Data Exploration layer"**, You will see code examples for:

-No sample code files in this chapter.
+* External tables using Synapse SQL

+## Steps:

+1. Follow the instructions in each file.